Destiny's Child: Legacy and recognition

-Destiny's Child have been referred to as R&B icons, and have sold more than 60 million records worldwide.
-Following the disbandment of Destiny's Child, MTV News writer James Montgomery noted that "they have left a fairly sizable legacy behind" as "one of the best-selling female pop vocal groups in history."
-Billboard observed that Destiny's Child were "defined by a combination of feisty female empowerment anthems, killer dance moves and an enviable fashion sense," while Essence noted that they "set trends with their harmonious music and cutting-edge style."
-In 2015, Daisy Jones of Dazed published an article on how the group made a significant impact in R&B music, writing "Without a hint of rose tint, Destiny's Child legitimately transformed the sound of R&B forever... their distinct influence can be found peppered all over today's pop landscape, from Tinashe to Ariana Grande."
-Nicole Marrow of The Cut magazine believed that R&B music in the 1990s and early 2000s "was virtually redefined by the success of powerhouse performers like TLC and Destiny's Child, who preached a powerful litany of embracing womanhood and celebrating individuality."
-Hugh McIntyre of Forbes wrote that before The Pussycat Dolls and Danity Kane burst onto the music scene in the mid-2000s, Destiny's Child were "the reigning queens" of the girl group genre.
+Destiny's Child has sold more than 60 million records worldwide, making them one of the best-selling girl groups of all time.
+Following the group's disbandment, MTV News writer James Montgomery said that "they have left a fairly sizable legacy behind" as "one of the best-selling female pop vocal groups in history".
+Billboard declared that Destiny's Child were "defined by a combination of feisty female empowerment anthems, killer dance moves and an enviable fashion sense", while Essence stated that they "set trends with their harmonious music and cutting-edge style".

-Writing for Pitchfork, Katherine St. Asaph noticed how Destiny's Child defined the revival of girl groups similar to The Supremes in the early-to-mid-1990s, saying:
+In 2015, Dazeds Daisy Jones wrote that the group made a significant impact on R&B, stating: "Without a hint of rose tint, Destiny's Child legitimately transformed the sound of R&B forever [...] their distinct influence can be found peppered all over today's pop landscape".
+In an article for The Cut, Nicole Marrow argued that R&B in the 1990s and early 2000s "was virtually redefined by the success of powerhouse performers like [...]
+Destiny's Child, who preached a powerful litany of embracing womanhood and celebrating individuality".
+Writing for Pitchfork, Katherine St. Asaph noticed how Destiny's Child largely influenced the resurgence of girl groups similar to the Supremes in the early-to-mid-1990s:

 There is no better microcosm of what happened to Top 40 music between 1993 and 1999 than this.
-Bands like the "Star Search" winner were buried in a landfill of post-grunge, while R&B groups built out from soul and quiet storm to create a sound innovative enough to earn the "futuristic" label almost everything got in that pre-Y2K time.
-This bore itself out in the revival in the early-to-mid-’90s of excellent girl groups vaguely in the Supremes mold—TLC, En Vogue, SWV—but it would be Destiny's Child who would become their true successors.
+Bands like the Star Search winner were buried in a landfill of post-grunge, while R&B groups built out from soul and quiet storm to create a sound innovative enough to earn the "futuristic" label almost everything got in that pre-Y2K time.
+This bore itself out in the revival in the early-to-mid-'90s of excellent girl groups vaguely in the Supremes mold—TLC, En Vogue, SWV—but it would be Destiny's Child who would become their true successors.